-OVW has recorded a pre-application webinar, which will be available on the OVW website.
+OVW will post a recorded pre-application information session on the OVW website.
 Viewing is optional.
-In this webinar, OVW staff summarize the program's requirements, review the funding opportunity, and answer frequently asked questions.
-The webinar is captioned in English.
+In this session, OVW staff will summarize the program's requirements, review the funding opportunity, and answer frequently asked questions.
+The session is captioned in English.